agco/agco-json-api-profiles/public/profile.md

 - Filter on a linked resource 2 levels deep : current_contracts -> brand
   ```
-  # Fetch all dealers which have a contractual agreement to sell MF   equipment
+  # Fetch all dealers which have a contractual agreement to sell 'MF'   equipment
   /dealers?zip=10005&current_contracts.brand.code=MF
   ```

 - Filter on multiple linked resource filters at once
   ```
-  # Fetch all dealers located in the state of NY and have a contract agreement to sell MF equipment
+  # Fetch all dealers located in the state of NY and have a contract agreement to sell 'MF' equipment
   http://example.com/dealers?state_province.code=US-NY&current_contracts.brand.code=MF
   ```